diferma0151/sample_repo/developers/RepositoryAccess.md

 * `RepoManager` manages life-cycle of `RepoAgent` and its filesystem monitor.
 * `RepoAgent` owns `repository` object instead of extending it to thgrepository.
 * `RepoAgent` will receive all command requests and run them in sequence.
-  It may use cmdserver process to address thread issues [1].
+  It may use cmdserver process to address thread issues.
 * While running commands, `RepoAgent` disables filesystem monitor.
 This will resolve temporary `LookupError` while rebasing, qrefresh, etc.